UofABioinformaticsHub/Biotech7005/Assignments/Assignment1.md

 **Do not change the name of the file you obtain, but continue to work with this file as a1xxxxxx.csv**.

 Please note that R Markdown will require this file to be in the same directory as the markdown file itself is in.
-Your file can be uploaded to your VM using the `Upload` button in the files pane.
+Your file can be uploaded to your VM using the `Upload` button in the RStudio Files pane.
-**We strongly suggest creating a directory called `Assignment_1` and placing both your RMarkdown and your file in this directory.**
+**We strongly suggest creating a directory called `Assignment_1` on your VM and placing both your RMarkdown and your file in this directory.**

 ## Tasks in R